-Many new species have been identified in Triton Bay and the diving allows you to satisfy your need for larger creatures, even as large as pilot whales.
+Many new species are being identified in Triton Bay as the area is further explored, and the diving allows you to satisfy your need for larger creatures, even as large as pilot whales.
 For macro lovers, there are also plenty of sites where weird and wonderful critters abound.

 Occasionally trips arise which include Triton Bay and the Banda Sea.
 See our dedicated Transit Trips section for more details.

 Click to view product.
 Special discounted trips highlighted in yellow

 Triton Bay liveaboards schedule their cruises during the regular Raja Ampat diving season, i.e. October to April.
 Outside that period the rain and winds can adversely affect sea conditions.

 West Papua has 2 wet seasons: November/December and July/August.
 Rain is a common feature in West Papua at any time of the year.
 Water temperatures usually hover between 27°C (May to October) to 30°C (November to April).

 Ports of Departure and How to Get There

 Triton Bay liveaboards use the port of Kaimana in the south of West Papua, which you can fly to from Ujung Pandang (via Ambon), or from Sorong.
 Such cruises will either begin or end in Sorong in West Papua.
 You can fly to Sorong direct from Bali, Jakarta, or via Ujung Pandang or Manado.